Halvor Hagen

-Halvor Reini Hagen (born February 4, 1947) is a former American football offensive tackle in the National Football League for the Dallas Cowboys, New England Patriots, and Buffalo Bills.
-He was drafted in the third round of the 1969 NFL Draft by the Dallas Cowboys.
+Halvor Reini Hagen (born February 4, 1947) is a former American football offensive tackle in the National Football League (NFL) for the Dallas Cowboys, New England Patriots, and Buffalo Bills.
+He was drafted in the third round of the 1969 NFL/AFL draft by the Dallas Cowboys.
 He played college football at Weber State University.

-Early years
+Early life

 Hagen was born in Oslo, Norway.
 He played football for only one season at Ballard High School (Seattle, Washington).
 He then enrolled and played one season of college football at Shoreline Community College, before transferring to Weber State.

 As a senior in 1968, he received All-Big Sky honors for his play at defensive tackle.
 During his time in college, he was also an avid skier.

 In 2006, he was inducted into the Weber State Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

-Hagen was selected by the Dallas Cowboys in the third round (74th overall) of the 1969 NFL Draft.
+Hagen was selected by the Dallas Cowboys in the third round (74th overall) of the 1969 NFL/AFL draft.
 In his rookie season he was used as a defensive lineman, before being switched to offensive guard in 1970.
 He was a part of the Super Bowl V team.

-During the 1971 offseason, because Duane Thomas was going through a contract dispute (he requested that his 3-year contract be rewritten) and refused to report to training camp, the Cowboys traded him to the New England Patriots alongside Hagen and Honor Jackson, in exchange for Carl Garrett and the Patriots number one draft choice in the 1972 NFL Draft.
+During the 1971 offseason, because Duane Thomas was going through a contract dispute (he requested that his 3-year contract be rewritten) and refused to report to training camp, the Cowboys traded him to the New England Patriots alongside Hagen and Honor Jackson, in exchange for Carl Garrett and the Patriots number one draft choice in the 1972 NFL draft.
 Within a week, because of problems with the Patriots and head coach John Mazur, in an unprecedented move, the NFL commissioner voided part of the trade, sending Thomas and Garrett back to their original teams.
-The Patriots kept Hagen and Jackson in exchange for a second and third round draft choices in the 1972 NFL Draft, which they eventually used to select Robert Newhouse and Mike Keller.
+The Patriots kept Hagen and Jackson in exchange for a second and third round draft choices in the 1972 NFL draft, which the Cowboys eventually used to select Robert Newhouse and Mike Keller.